-He also attended the Forward Motion Joint Replacement class at Durham Regional, which he found very helpful.
+He also attended the Forward Motion Joint Replacement class at Duke Regional, which he found very helpful.

 Shawn had his left hip replaced September 13, 2010.
 With required blood tests and paperwork completed beforehand, he felt relaxed the day of surgery.

 “The nurses and medical staff at Duke Regional were very helpful and responsive, and they took time to answer questions,” says Shawn.
 “My mother came down from New York for the first surgery.
 When I went back for the second surgery on February 1, 2011, to replace my right hip joint, the nurse remembered my mother and let her know over the phone how I was doing.”

 Shawn felt better the day after his first surgery.

 A new physical therapy regimen was implemented at Duke Regional, which he continued on an outpatient basis in Cary, NC, three days a week.